zandi/ebpf-stack-pivot-detection/whitepaper.md

 https://dl.packetstormsecurity.net/papers/general/rop-deepdive.pdf

 Windows-focused.
-Examples of an analyst/forensics type person examining a malicious file and determining a ROP payload/stack pivot exists.
+Examples of an analyst/forensics role examining a malicious file and determining a ROP payload/stack pivot exists.
 For example, using a debugger to analyze how a malicious pdf file is processed, and using the StackLimit field in the TEB to detect a stack pivot.

 There is analysis of a ROP exploit which uses stack pivots, but is careful to avoid stack pivot detection (neat!).